rsingh25/kafka-js-client/readme.md

 ### Cons

-- Message Routing is not supported
+- Message Routing, message transformation is efficient.
+  - Kafka stream can be used for filtering, transofrmation etc. however it means, message duplication and addtional purpose built topics.
 - Message can't have different priority, policy, security etc. GDPR is a challenge
 - Data governance is a challenge because ineviably multiple payload version get added by several producers.
 There is no std data governance model. (use Kafka schema registry, or Need third party tools for schema versions mangement).